dotnet/arcade/Documentation/ArcadeSdk.md

 it is possible to update the target to group assemblies by MVID instead of file name.

 During the build IBC data embedding is performed by `ApplyOptimizations` target, which invokes `ibcmerge.exe` tool.
-The target runs when `EnablePartialNgenOptimization` is `true` and the project sets `ApplyPartialNgenOptimization` to `true`.
-The target consumes item group `OptimizeAssembly`, whose items are full paths to the assemblies to have IBC data embedded.
+The target runs when `EnableNgenOptimization` is `true` and the project sets `ApplyNgenOptimization` to `partial` or `full`.
+The target consumes item group `OptimizeAssembly`, whose items are full paths to the assemblies to have
+IBC data embedded.
 The assemblies are updated in-place.
 By default, `OptimizeAssembly` is initialized with the path of the intermediate assembly compiled by the project (this is the file the `CoreCompile` target builds to `obj` directory).
 The project may update `OptimizeAssembly` item group before `ApplyOptimizations` target is